Every SCIM attribute explained

 SCIM includes various kinds of attributes.

-Common Attributes to each group/user:
+Common Attributes to each group/user

 Every SCIM resource contains the following attributes: